 CMI Working Paper 131

-CMI Working Paper 131 was published in April 2020.
+CMI Working Paper 131 was originally published in April 2020.
+Updated versions of Working Paper 131 were released in March and April 2021 to note the discovery of an underlying data issue and signpost users to more information.
 The working paper contains a consultation on the proposed “IP11” claim inception and termination rates of CMI income protection experience in the period 2007-2016.
 CMI Working Paper 136 was published in September 2020, responding to this consultation.
 Note: this paper and the accompanying spreadsheets are available to Authorised Users only.

-Three Excel spreadsheets are released alongside this paper:
+Three Excel spreadsheets were released alongside this paper:

-- “IP11” claim inception and termination rates.
-The proposed rates released for consultation have been finalised, as noted in Working Paper 136, this spreadsheet of rates will remain available until an updated of the CMI IP Tool, incorporating the IP11 rates, is released.
+- “IP11” claim inception and sample termination rates (no longer available).
+The proposed rates released for consultation have been finalised, as noted in Working Paper 136.
+A spreadsheet of “IP11” claim inception rates, and indicative adjustments following discovery of underlying data issues, is available alongside that paper.
+“IP11” claim termination rates can be derived using the latest version of the CMI IP Rate Table Tool, which incorporates the “IP11” rates.

 If you have any questions about the CMI please email

 Filter or search events

 Louise Pryor, IFoA President, will chair this free-to-view session, in which Alex Darsley, TPR, Actuarial Regulatory Policy, will be discussing the regulator’s Climate Change Guidance Consultation, which is seeking views on new guidance designed to help trustees meet tougher standards of governance in relation to climate change ri